gl-inet/docs3.x/docs/setup/gl-b1300/internet.md

 Connect the router to the modem or main router via Ethernet cable to access the Internet.

-Before plugging the Ethernet cable into the WAN port of the router, you can click `Use as LAN` to set the WAN port as a LAN port.
+*Note: Before plugging the Ethernet cable into the WAN port of the router, you can click `Use as LAN` to set the WAN port as a LAN port.
 That is useful when you are using the router as a [repeater](#2-repeater).
-As a result, you can have one more LAN port.
+As a result, you can have one more LAN port.*

 ![cable](https://static.gl-inet.com/docs/en/3/setup/convexa_b/internet/cable.jpg){class="glboxshadow"}